 While formal recognition is important for an organization, appreciation is more accessible on a daily basis because it can be given to anyone, from anyone, and at any time.
 Showing appreciation to employees on their worst days is just as important as providing recognition during their best ones.

 2. Show appreciation for the small behaviors or actions, not just the big ones

 One mistake that organizations make is showing appreciation for the wrong things.
 When we asked people to write down what they wanted to be appreciated for, I was surprised by the responses.
-Beyond business results, people overwhelmingly wanted to be recognized for small behaviors that they do every day, but often go unnoticed.
-They wanted to be recognized for trying new things (even if they fail), bringing positivity to the office, and living our values.
+Beyond business results, people overwhelmingly wanted to be recognized for small behaviors that they do every day but often go unnoticed.
+They wanted to be recognized for trying new things (even if they failed), bringing positivity to the office, and living our values.